Nataliia87/CourseraAssig3/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 ### Good luck!

+## Steps to reproduce this project

+1 Open the R script run_analysis.r using a text editor.
+2 Read it and make step by step.

+## Outputs produced

+1 Tidy dataset file Tidydata.txt (tab-delimited text) 2 Codebook file CodeBook.md